Vaping and E-cigarettes

 What do parents need to know about vaping?

 2. Due to Big Tobacco-esque marketing efforts, vaping has become the new “cool” thing to do.
 Adolescents see vaping in movies, on TV shows, in commercials, in digital ads on favorite websites and social media, and in print ads in favorite magazines.
+The CDC, American Academy of Pediatrics and other health organizations remain on the front lines to better educate parents and young people about the potential dangers of vaping.
+These organizations also play a large role in advocacy and lobbying lawmakers to put safety laws in place to limit access and appeal to young people.

 3. Vaping has been marketed as a safer alternative to cigarettes due to the lack of tar and perceived decreased effect on the lungs.
 It has also been marketed to help individuals stop smoking cigarettes.
 However, e-cigarettes have thousands of chemicals like regular cigarettes.
 The vaporization process creates other chemicals like carbon monoxide that are harmful to the lungs.
 Additionally, the nicotine in liquid tobacco for vaping is addictive all the same.
 Adolescents and young adults who use e-cigarettes are 3.6 times more likely to use traditional cigarettes.